Telescopic Ladders

 For the telescopic ladder to work each step locks into place when extended, meaning the ladder doesn’t have to be completely extended to the full height before you can use it – you can part extend the ladder to the height you need.
 It’s important to make sure the section securely clicks into place and as always, you should inspect telescopic ladders before each use for your own safety.

-Why choose our telescopic ladders?
+Why choose telescopic ladders from BPS?

 You could be forgiven for thinking that one telescopic ladder is pretty much the same as another, but that couldn’t be further from the truth.
-There are a lot of cheap models on the market which are very basic and more often than not, uncertified.
-Our models are tested to the latest EN131-6:2019 standards, protecting you every time you use the ladder.
+There are a lot of imported cheap models on the market which are more often than not, uncertified and likely to fail safety tests.
+All telescopic ladders should be purchased from reputable specialists like BPS to ensure safety standards are met.

-With a weight rating (maximum load) of 150kg (23.5 stone), our telescopic ladders are very strong and possess a number of additional safety features, including revolutionary air compression soft close technology to avoid trapping your fingers, rubber bungs at the top of the ladder to push it away from the wall slightly and provide extra grip, plus non-slip, rubber feet at the base to provide excellent grip with surfaces.
-Our 2.9m and 3.01m maximum height models come with a stabiliser bar at the base for enhanced stability, helping you enjoy extended height safely.
+With a weight rating (maximum load) of 150kg (23.5 stone) for user, tools and materials, our telescopic ladders are very strong and possess a number of additional safety features.
+This includes revolutionary air compression soft close anti-pinch technology to avoid trapping your fingers, rubber bungs at the top of the ladder to push it away from the wall slightly and provide extra grip, plus anti-slip feet made of durable, over-moulded rubber at the base to provide excellent grip with surfaces.

 The compact design of our anodised aluminium finished telescopic ladders makes them easy to transport and store.
 They are suitable for use at home or in the workplace and can be used both indoors or outdoors.
 With a free no quibble guarantee you can be sure of a quality product that will serve you well for many years.

-How do you use a telescopic ladder?
+How do you use a telescopic ladder safely?

-Knowing how to use any type of ladder beforehand is essential for safe use.
-When setting up your telescopic ladder, you should follow these steps:
+When setting up and using your telescopic ladder, you should follow these steps:

 • Release the strap to secure the retracted ladder